 We have an answerphone in the office to take messages before 8.30am.
 The office itself opens at 8:30am and we would like to know if your child is not coming in by 9:30am at the latest.
-Your child must bring a note to school explaining the reasons for the absence on his/her first day back at school after an absence.
+If we do not hear from you by 9:30am, then we will call to find out where your child is.

 What happens if my child has an accident (wets him/herself)?

 This is not a rare occurrence, particularly in Year R. We will deal with the situation sensitively and provide spare underwear which can be worn with your child’s PE kit.
 You will be given your little ‘package’ wrapped for you to wash and ask that you return the borrowed underwear, nice and clean.
 If the accident is of a more unpleasant nature, we may well contact you during the day.